 ALDO CASTILLO (2005): A tireless fundraiser, an ardent and expert advocate of Latin American art, and a committed human-rights activist, this openly gay, openly HIV-positive, and award-winning gallery owner and curator blazed trails of distinction since coming to Chicago from Nicaragua in 1985.
-In 2010, he moved to Florida to become associate director of the Miami International Art Fair.
+In 2010, he moved to Florida and has since directed art fairs in Miami and Shanghai.